 Cruise ships berth at Ogden Point, a short taxi ride or 15-minute walk northeast to downtown.
 Most cruise ships offer shuttles or taxi service, but it's a very pleasant walk along the waterfront on Dallas Road then on Government Street to reach the Inner Harbour -- or Douglas Street -- into town.
 Small passenger ships may dock or anchor in the Inner Harbour.

 There are no facilities at Ogden Point -- just four well-maintained deep-water docks where passengers disembark.
 So file into line with your fellow cruisers for the stroll into town.

 Tourism Victoria's information center is at 812 Wharf Street in the Inner Harbour.
 From there, you can see the landmark Parliament Buildings and Fairmont Empress Hotel; beyond, to the north, lies the inner city -- the entire area is very easy to negotiate with a city map.

-Tie up your shoe laces; this is a walking city.
-The Greater Victoria Harbour Authority has a a handy walking map on its Web site, which shows where the cruise port is in addition to shuttle bus stops, points of interest, restrooms and viewpoints.
+On foot: Tie up your shoe laces; this is a walking city.
+The Greater Victoria Harbour Authority has a handy walking map on its website, which shows where the cruise port is in addition to shuttle bus stops, points of interest, restrooms and viewpoints.

 Antique-lovers can peruse the stores of Fort Street, known as Antique Row.
 For something edgier in the same area, head to North Fort Street, home to east-meets-west fashion boutiques where you'll find modern, sustainable clothing lines for sale, in keeping with the city's trendy-yet-green ethos.